Mera (character): The New 52 relaunch

 In The New 52, the 2011 relaunch and retcon of DC Comics' entire superhero line, a greatly disillusioned Aquaman, distressed by the rejection faced from his fellow Atlanteans and his poor standing as a superhero, often ridiculed because of his shortcomings and less than glamorous superpowers, decides to return to Amnesty Bay.
 Mera follows him, helping her husband try to find a new place in the world, despite being saddled from the same ill reputation as the almost useless "Aquawoman", and mistakenly believed to be a mermaid by the general public.
 Mera has difficulty adjusting to society on the outside world and severe problems controlling her anger.
 She also aids Arthur and The Others in trying to uncover the mystery behind the sinking of Atlantis and fights against Black Manta, who tries to obtain the ancient artifacts of Atlantis.

 It is revealed that Mera had been sent by her father, the King of Xebel to assassinate the King of Atlantis.
 However, after being impressed by Arthur's nobility, and after uncovering a secret message from her late mother encouraging her to find her own path away from Xebel's restrictive society, she falls in love with and marries him.

 Following the "Throne of Atlantis" storyline, Mera is approached by the police force to arrest her again for violent assault following an outburst in town.
 Mera and the police officers discuss civic virtues, and she is confronted by Officer Watson, who knew Aquaman when they were at school.
 Watson reasons with Mera and tells her to stop being hostile.
 She also tells her that she needs to respect the law and society on the surface.
-As Mera concedes, she and the police officers are attacked with the winter storm by the Dead King who demands her to lead him to the Xebel location.
+As Mera concedes, she and the police officers are attacked with the winter storm by the Dead King who demands her to lead him to Xebel.
 The Dead King drags Mera to the Bermuda Triangle and opens the Xebel barrier, but Mera manages to escape from the Dead King.
-When Mera returns to her previous home of Xebel to warn them, it is revealed that she was betrothed to Nereus, who is the current king of Xebel.
+When Mera returns to her previous home of Xebel to warn them, it is revealed that she was betrothed to Nereus, the current king of Xebel.

-He asks Mera "Where the hell have you been?"
+He asks Mera "Where the hell have you been?".
 Nereus is angered when he discovers Mera is on the side of Atlantis and Aquaman's lover.
 Mera and Nereus are frozen in ice by the Dead King.
 Aquaman arrives to free Mera and confronts the Dead King, who turns out to be the first king of Atlantis who plans to rule the Seven Seas once more.
 During the fight, Mera frees Nereus and Xebel soldiers to help Aquaman against the Dead King, but Nereus and Xebel soldiers bow to the Dead King, claiming that he is the true king of the Seven Seas.